The woman was not someone I knew, but she sounded nice enough on the phone.

 Something’s Missing Here

 I drove up to the small farm, and could see my patient far off in the field, three alpacas grazing nearby.
 Annoyed that he wasn’t caught and waiting for me, I parked my truck, set the brake and marched over to the owner to explain a few things about being ready for the vet.
-My day was very tight, and I didn’t have time to chase donkeys around a large field.
+My day was very tight, and I didn’t have time to chase an untrained donkey around a large field.

 She looked at me blankly when I asked where the holding pen and stocks were.
 I suggested a halter, but she didn’t have one of those either.